 When you are in Holbox, it’s hard to miss the colorful Holbox sign along Playa Holbox in front of the pier.
 Grab a camera and snap a few photos with this tourist staple.

 Gulf of Mexico provides perfect conditions for kite surfing thanks to the shallow waters and plenty of wind.
-This Is one of the best things to do in Holbox for adventure lovers.
 Kite surfing is pulling yourself along the water with the help of the wind while holding onto a huge kite.

-During your time in Holbox Island Mexico, visit one of the beach clubs where you can enjoy the views and try some yummy food.
+Visit one of the beach clubs where you can enjoy the views and try some yummy food.
 Club De Playa Punta Caliza gets very good reviews for its ambiance, friendly staff, and reasonable prices.
-Other popular Holbox beach clubs are Carolinda Beach Club and Maruva Beach Club.
+Other popular Holbox beach clubs are Carolinda Beach Club and Maruva.

 Maruva has great food, drinks, and also vegan options.
 It’s a perfect elegant beach club in a quiet setting where you can relax and enjoy a great atmosphere.